Meyer Memorial Trust

 How to Apply

-Meyer Memorial Trust has fundamentally redesigned its application process, moving away from year-round responsive grantmaking to periodic, community-centered funding opportunities.
+Meyer Memorial Trust has fundamentally redesigned its application process, moving away from year-round responsive grantmaking to periodic, community-centred funding opportunities.

 Application Process: